Gear

 Tom Anderson Hollow Drop Top Classic

-This has been my main guitar for over two decades.
+This has been my main guitar for over two decades and I estimate that I’ve played ~800 gigs with it.
 It has a fairly thick (.05 oversized) maple neck and a hollow alder body w/ maple top.
 The tone is fantastic and it doesn’t look bad either.
 In 2013, I replaced the pickups with Dimarzios (Air Classic Neck in the bridge and Area 58s in the middle and neck).
-Honestly, I would be fine if this was the only guitar I owned.
-Fun fact: the serial number is my 21st birthday followed by the letter ‘b’ for Ben!
+While I love those pickups, I put the original Anderson ones back in ~2022 and replaced the H2+ with an HF2 in the bridge.
+If my house was on fire, this guitar is the one I would grab without hesitation.
+Fun fact: the serial number is my 21st birthday followed by the letter ‘B’ for Ben!

 Tom Anderson Cobra S